chriskonnertz/DeepLy/README.md

 echo $translatedText; // Prints "Hallo Welt!"
 ```

-> There is an interactive PHP demo script included.
-It is located at `demos/demo_interactive.php`.
+> An interactive PHP demo script is included.
+It is located at `demos/demo_translation.php`.

 ### Sophisticated Example

 ```php
 use ChrisKonnertz\DeepLy\DeepLy;